New to shaving with the Safety Razor?

 Rinse your razor after use.
 Use the pressure of the tap (shower is usually not strong enough) to rinse away all the hair and soap on the back of the razor.

-Then wipe it dry quickly or put it in to dry the razor position.
+Then wipe it dry quickly or set it to dry on the razor setting .
 Every time you put a new blade in your razor, it's a great opportunity to give your razor a good wash.

 Do not use alcohol or other harsh chemicals.
 This can strip protective anti-rust layer on the razor.
 Water and soap are sufficient.